| |

 |

-Mont Blanc ahead, as you can see in the photo above.
-Even though
+of Mont Blanc ahead, as you can see in the photo above.

-of the mountain, the route descended into the forests, and the
+the route descended into the forests, and the shade was

-shade was nice and cool.
-Then it was a sharp left turn towards
+nice and cool.
+Then it was a sharp left turn towards the

 |